MisterWest11/Python-Week-1/README.md

 We have booleans: which have two values, true/false.

 Working with strings, we can use the + sign to combine two strings.
 We call that concatenation.
+Cannot be used to add string and numbers.